Frequently Asked Questions¶

 What is a minimum spanning tree?
 How is this different to a phylogram?¶

 In brief, minimum spanning tree is a maximum parsimony phylogram without hypothetical nodes.
-Read this link for more details.
+Read this link

 Why do I have to upload short reads rather than just already assembled contigs?¶